Sruthi-ng/willowvibe-web/README.md

 ## Deployment

-The site auto-deploys to Vercel whenever you push to the `main` branch.
+The site auto-deploys to Vercel whenever you push to the `main` branch and goes live at **www.willowvibe.com**.

+**How it works:**
+- You push code to GitHub → Vercel detects it → builds and deploys automatically
+- The custom domain `www.willowvibe.com` is connected to Vercel via Hostinger DNS
+- The staging URL `willowvibe-web.vercel.app` always reflects the latest push too

 ```bash
 git add .